-- 1.0 Program of Studies for the Elementary School in the Sir Wilfrid Laurier School Board
+- 1.0 Program of Studies for the Secondary School in the Sir Wilfrid Laurier School Board

 - 2.0 Responsibilities of the School Board

 - 3.0 Responsibilities of the School

 - 4.0 Program of Studies

+- 5.0 Standards and Quality of Courses

+- 6.0 Certification

-- 5.0 Educational Materials
+- 7.0 Educational Materials

-- 6.0 Co-curricular and Extra-curricular Programs
+- 8.0 Co-curricular and Extra-curricular Activities

-- 7.0 Implementation
+- 9.0 Implementation

-1.0 Program of Studies for the Elementary School in the Sir Wilfrid Laurier School Board
+1.0 Program of Studies for the Secondary School in the Sir Wilfrid Laurier School Board

 The Sir Wilfrid Laurier School Board is committed to ensuring quality education for all students with a view to providing an educational environment where all students will succeed.
-Its mission is to impact knowledge to develop skills and attitudes, to foster social development and to help the students acquire the qualifications to meet their personal and occupational goals.
-The school board will direct its human, financial and material resources to support a school system, which satisfies its mission within the context of providing the students with the necessary skills and attitudes required for lifelong learning.
+Its mission is to impart knowledge, to develop skills and attitudes, to foster social development and to help the students acquire the qualifications to meet their personal and occupational goals.
+The school board will direct its human, financial, and material resources to support a school system, which satisfies its mission within the context of providing the students with the necessary skills and attitudes required for lifelong learning.

-While the Sir Wilfrid Laurier School Board consists of diverse school communities with its own educational projects, each Elementary school is expected to create a school culture that develops positive attitudes towards continuous learning and expects achievement for all.
+While the Sir Wilfrid Laurier School Board consists of diverse school communities each with its own educational projects, each Secondary school is expected to create a school culture that develops positive attitudes towards continuous learning and expects achievement for all.
 It is believed that all students can learn if they are given the necessary means and opportunity.
-In this context, and predominating all of Elementary education, it is the resolve of the School Board to provide the students with the necessary abilities for lifelong learning.
+The Secondary schools will endeavour to stimulate all students to acquire the basic knowledge and skills that will help them to develop their ability to think for themselves and to assimilate the concepts studied.
+As they acquire this knowledge, students will develop the study skills and work methods that they will need for success in the world.